Leukoplakia is a condition that causes white patches or plaques to develop on the tongue and mucosa in the mouth.

 - excessive alcohol use

-- chewing certain nuts and leafs, such as betel leaf and areca nut
+- chewing certain nuts and leaves, such as betel leaf and areca nut

 A doctor will usually diagnose leukoplakia by ruling out all other potential causes.
-This often includes a physical exam and review of medical history.
+This often includes a physical exam and a review of a person's medical history.

-- Oral brush biopsy: A small spinning brush collects cells from mouth patches.
+- Oral brush biopsy: A doctor uses a small, spinning brush to collect cells from mouth patches.
 They will then send the cells for examination.

-- Excisional biopsy: Patches are removed surgically for examination.
-An ear, nose, and throat (ENT) specialist often becomes involved in the treatment and monitoring of the case at this point.
+- Excisional biopsy: A surgeon removes patches of leukoplakia for examination.
+An ear, nose, and throat (ENT) specialist often becomes involved in the treatment at this point.